-Tanzu Kubernetes Cluster Update Requirements
+Tanzu Kubernetes Cluster Update Preparation Checklist

-Performing a Tanzu Kubernetes Cluster Update
+Initiating a Rolling Update of a Tanzu Kubernetes Cluster

 VirtualMachineImagethat corresponds to a distribution version initiates a rolling update as the system attempts to get all nodes running on the new image.
 Also, updating a Supervisor Cluster will likely trigger a rolling update of the Tanzu Kubernetes clusters deployed there.
 For example, when the